 Once Can Do Canines has received your application materials and contacted your physician and references, you will be sent a letter of notification and your application will be given a preliminary review by the training team.
 If your application meets our requirements, the training team will contact you to set up an in-home interview.

 If accepted into the assistance dog program, training will be conducted in-home and in public over the course of approximately one to four months.
 Clients in the Twin Cities metropolitan area typically spend the first week training at our New Hope facility.

 How To Apply

 To apply for a Diabetes Assist Dog, please click the button below and fill out the application request form.
 You can choose to receive your application by mail or download it as a .pdf.
 After you’ve completed the request form, you’ll be redirected to a page where you can download your application.
-If you would prefer to request your application by phone, please call Program Assistant Cari Bishop at 763-331-3000 ext.
+If you would prefer to request your application by phone, please call Client Services Assistant Cari Bishop at 763-331-3000 ext.
 157.

 We will mail an application packet to you within 24 hours.
 An application fee of $50 must accompany your completed application.
 This is the only cost to you during the application and training process.